-A popular myth about intermittent fasting is that you need to take it easy.
+A popular myth about intermittent fasting is that you must take it easy.

-If you’re already feeling tired, the surest way into sluggishness is to rest even more.
-Instead, activities can help your body go to fat burning faster.
+If you’re already tired, the surest way into sluggishness is to rest even more.
+Instead, activities can help your body go to fat-burning faster.

 If you feel fatigued while fasting, it’s usually a sign that your carbohydrate stores are emptying.
 However, this is not a bad thing.

-By feeling sluggish, the body is telling us that readily available energy is running low.
+Feeling sluggish, the body tells us that readily available energy is running low.
 But that’s what we want to achieve.

-Accordingly, body fat is like a savings account only attacked when the carbohydrate store’s (the checking account) is empty.
+Accordingly, body fat is like a savings account only attacked when the carbohydrate store (the checking account) is empty.

 That’s why it helps to increase your energy needs with exercise.
 This way, you force your body to switch to burning body fat.

 Nevertheless, when fasting, it is crucial to listen to your body.
-If you feel good with fasting and strength training, there is nothing wrong with it.
+If you feel good about fasting and strength training, there is nothing wrong with it.

 If you feel unwell, you can always break the fast.

-For example, for me, intermittent fasting and muscle building excellently harmonize since fasting releases enormous amounts of growth hormones.
+For example, intermittent fasting and muscle-building harmonize for me since fasting releases enormous amounts of growth hormones.